-There are many famous people out there that avoid social media altogether, like hottie, actor, author, and playwright, Jesse Eisenberg, and even the beautiful actress that most of us know and love, Jennifer Lawrence, because of all of the hate that spreads throughout it.
-But part of being a blogger and a good writer in the 21st century, is understanding the importance of having good SEO, traffic, and visibility on the web, which all depends on how much and how often your articles get shared.
-Therefore, being on social media for someone like me, is somewhat essential.
+There are many famous people out there that avoid social media altogether, such as the handsome actor, author, and playwright, Jesse Eisenberg, and even the beautiful actress that most of us know and love, Jennifer Lawrence, because of all of the hate that spreads throughout it.
+But part of being a blogger and a good writer in the 21st century is understanding the importance of having good SEO, traffic, and visibility on the web, which all depends on how much and how often your articles get shared.
+Therefore, being on social media for someone like me is somewhat essential.
 At least, for the time being.

 “Anne Cohen you’re the most BLEEPING toxic person I’ve ever had the chance to encounter on the internet.
 You made a whole BLEEPING article on how Beauty and the Beast is an evil movie that brain washes little girls into believing random BLEEP that makes zero sense.
 Ususally I would never make a hate post on some random persons blog.. but you really really deserve this Anne.
 You really do.
 There’s BLUCKING kids getting bomb and raped and all kinds of BLEEPED up BLIP and you make an article about Beauty and the Beast being a harm to little girls… you’re a BLUMP.
 I’m a nice guy.
 I really am.
 But BLEEP you Anne Cohen.
 You don’t even realize how mad you make me.
 Yes you’re a very attractive lady…. and obviously you know… just juding by all your vain BLAP articles… But you’re BLUPPED in the head man.
 Like seriously you’re a sad person.
 You’re Way too caught up in your life and the random bull